FEUP-LDTS-2023/project-l11gr02/README.md

 ## Design patterns used
 * State Pattern is used when an Object changes its behavior based on its internal state.
 In more detail, this design pattern is used to provide a systematic and loosely-coupled way to achieve the change of the behaviour of an Object based on its state through context and state implementations.
-* Observer Pattern is used to get notified whenever there is any change of the state of an Object.

 ## UML Class Diagram
 A UML class diagram showcasing used Design Patterns: